Donkey Common Skatepark

 - Funding from grants, crowdfunding, and local businesses

-The local skate community have already raised over £2,500 towards this project through crowdfunding and grant applications.
-1
+- The local skate community has already raised over £2,500 through crowdfunding and grant applications.1

 Want to get involved or share your views on the project?
 Get in touch at hello@cam-skate.co.uk